INREBIC- fedratinib hydrochloride capsule

 eye problems, such as double or blurred vision or abnormal eye movements

-Call your healthcare provider if you experience rapid weight loss or weight loss that does not get better with treatment.
+Call your healthcare provider right away if you experience diarrhea, nausea, vomiting, and weight loss that does not get better with treatment.

 What is INREBIC?